Yu-Yy/DMD/README.md

     - Includes basic inference pipeline for DMD.
 - **[May 21, 2025]** Codebase updated.
     - Added GPU-based score computation for significantly improved speed.
+- **[July 21, 2025]** Jounel version realeased and weights updated.
+    - The extended journal paper has been made available on arXiv and is currently under review.
+New model weights (DMD++) have been released.

 ## ⚙️ Requirements